Core SDK options

 snippets | Generate SDK snippets for all the endpoints, either as markdown or JSON.
 These snippets can then be imported into your existing documentation. |

 You can have multiple values if you want to generate multiple types of documentation.
-These docs options can be further customized using the documentation
+These docs options can be further customized using the documentation section of the customizations options.

 You can read more about documentation generation in our documentation generation guide.